 There are 2 main events to celebrate Chinese New Year in Hong Kong - the Lunar or Night Parade and the fireworks display.
 The fireworks are launched over Victoria Harbour, in the region between Central and Tsim Sha Tsui.

-The Hong Kong Chinese New Year fireworks display over Victoria Harbour then takes place on the evening of the following day.
+The Hong Kong Chinese New Year fireworks display over Victoria Harbour then takes place on the evening of the day after the lunar parade, which in 2018 will be the 29th January.

 Places to watch live - there are a number of live webcams positioned around Hong Kong, and a couple looking over Victoria Harbour in particular that should offer an excellent view of the fireworks: